trinodb/trino/presto-docs/src/main/sphinx/develop/event-listener.rst

 ``EventListenerFactory`` is responsible for creating an ``EventListener`` instance.
-It also defines an ``EventListener`` name which is used by the administrator in a Presto configuration.
+It also defines an ``EventListener`` name which is used by the administrator in a Trino configuration.
 Implementations of ``EventListener`` implement methods for the event types they are interested in handling.

-The implementation of ``EventListener`` and ``EventListenerFactory`` must be wrapped as a plugin and installed on the Presto cluster.
+The implementation of ``EventListener`` and ``EventListenerFactory`` must be wrapped as a plugin and installed on the Trino cluster.

 Configuration
 -------------